Spring Garden Revival

 Wheaton’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Wheaton enforces Illinois’ organic waste management regulations, including the Illinois Environmental Protection Act (415 ILCS 5), which prohibits disposal of yard waste in household trash.
-The city’s yard waste collection program requires all dethatched material to be placed in biodegradable paper bags or rigid containers—plastic bags are not accepted.
-Residents may also compost dethatched material on-site, provided they follow setback requirements (typically 5-10 feet from property lines) and best practices such as mixing thatch with leaves for proper aeration and moisture.
-Composting supports Wheaton’s sustainability goals and reduces landfill waste.
-Key guidelines include:
+Wheaton enforces Illinois’ organic waste management regulations, including the Illinois Environmental Protection Act (415 ILCS 5), which prohibits disposal of yard waste—including dethatched material—in household trash.
+The city’s yard waste collection program requires use of biodegradable paper bags or rigid containers (no plastic bags allowed).
+On-site composting is encouraged, provided it meets setback requirements (typically 5-10 feet from property lines) and follows best practices: mix dethatched material with brown materials like leaves, maintain proper moisture and aeration, and avoid overloading piles with dense thatch.
+These practices support Wheaton’s sustainability and waste reduction goals.
+For more information on composting guidelines, collection schedules, and disposal requirements, contact:

 Post-Dethatching Stormwater Management in Compliance with Wheaton’s MS4 Program

-After dethatching, exposed clay soils in Wheaton are highly vulnerable to erosion and sediment runoff, which can impact the Lake Michigan watershed.
-The city’s MS4 (Municipal Separate Storm Sewer System) program, in coordination with Illinois EPA Water Quality & Watershed Management, requires immediate stabilization of bare soil.
+After dethatching, exposed clay soils in Wheaton are highly susceptible to erosion and sediment runoff, which can impact the Lake Michigan watershed.
+The city’s MS4 (Municipal Separate Storm Sewer System) permit, in coordination with Illinois EPA Water Quality & Watershed Management, requires immediate stabilization of bare soil.
 Best practices include:

 • Applying starter fertilizer and maintaining consistent moisture for 2-3 weeks